This project is funded by the Economic and Social Research Council (ESRC) Seminar Series.

 Emma’s research interests include the areas of security and propaganda, influence and censorship in the US and UK, particularly governmental adaptation to a changing media environment.
 Her new book ‘Propaganda and Counter-terrorism: Strategies for Global Change’ examines Anglo-American counter-terrorism propaganda and ‘strategic communication’ since 2001.
 Emma regularly tweets at @emmalbriant

-Madeline is a Lecturer in International Politics and the Cyber Dimension in the Department of International Politics at Aberystwyth University.
+Madeline is Senior Lecturer in International Relations.
 Her research focuses on questions of security, privacy and governance in the Information Age.
 She is currently working on a project funded by BA/Leverhulme to investigate the challenges of the public/private partnership in national cyber security strategies.
 She has recently published an article in AJIA on the relationship between Internet Freedom, human rights and US foreign policy and she has a forthcoming article in Millennium on power in global Internet governance.
-Madeline was selected this year for the Welsh Crucible program for developing future research leaders and she is the recipient of multiple teaching awards.

 Dr. Martina Feilzer (Bangor University)